Hassan Yebda: Benfica

 In 2007–08, Yebda appeared regularly for Le Mans, helping the team achieve a comfortable ninth place in the league.
 On 29 May 2008, he signed a four-year contract with S.L.
 Benfica on a free transfer.
 A constant midfield fixture, he was voted the Primeira Liga's Player of the Month in September and, in February 2009, he netted his first league goal for the Lisbon club in a 1–1 league draw at FC Porto.

 Yebda made a move to Premier League side Portsmouth on 1 September 2009, on a season-long loan.
 He scored his first goal on 3 October, against Wolverhampton Wanderers at Molineux Stadium, which was the winner in their first victory of the campaign; his second came in a 2–1 away win against Burnley on 27 February 2010, with Pompey being eventually relegated.
+That season Portsmouth also reached the FA Cup final although Yebda himself did not play in the final due to injury.

 On 27 August 2010, Yebda was again loaned, joining S.S.C.
 Napoli in a season-long move.
 He netted his first goal the following 18 January, in a 2–1 home win against Bologna for the Coppa Italia; on 4 July 2011, the player announced that he would not be returning to the Serie A team.